Other Healthcare Programs

 For anyone who is interested in—or are pursuing degrees in—specific healthcare fields, there are a variety of volunteer opportunities that give you real-world exposure to your chosen career and, in some cases, credit hours toward your degree.

-Healthcare student volunteers must be at least 18 years old and will need to do the following:
+Healthcare student volunteers must be at least 18 years old, fully vaccinated against COVID-19, and will need to do the following:

 - Submit application

 - Be available for a virtual interview

 - Purchase volunteer smock/jacket ($30)

 Additional requirements are listed with each program below.

 To inquire about availability for each program, please submit your résumé and statement of interest to the program supervisor listed.

 Once you have been accepted by your program supervisor, you will be contacted by Volunteer Services to complete the application process.